 We are grateful to faculty that can open their labs to undergraduates on a faculty- initiated SPUR research project.
 In selecting SPUR students for your lab, please remember to be inclusive and welcoming, and to seek out students that will really benefit from this opportunity.
 For information about mentoring a student-initiated project, please see the About Student-Initiated Projects page for detailed guidelines.please see the About Student-Initiated Projects page for detailed guidelines.
 Before You Apply:

 Continuing with SPUR and Sharing Research:

-In order to apply for faculty-initiated projects, students must be in CNR, have completed one semester, and a minimum 2.0 overall GPA to qualify for enrollment in independent study research units.
+In order to apply for faculty-initiated projects, students must be in Rausser College, have completed one semester, and have a minimum 2.0 overall GPA to qualify for enrollment in independent study research units.
 Students do not need to be declared in a major to apply.
 Transfer students are eligible to apply in their first semester at Berkeley.

-Projects are funded for one semester.
+Renewing Your Project Projects are funded for one semester.
 Faculty must re-submit projects each term.
 If you wish to continue working with the same undergraduate researcher for 1 additional term , please notify the SPUR Coordinator before the project is posted to the website to be eligible for funding.
-Student re-hires may only serve on with a faculty member two times during their undergraduate experience.
-By limiting student participation to two projects, we open the door for new students to gain research experience.
+Student may only participate in a lab as part of the SPUR porgram for a maximum of two semesters.
+SPUR has a goal of allowing as many students as possible to gain research experience.

 - A Personal Statement describing their interests in, and qualifications for, completing the project